joshbruce/fourth-earth-raw/public/additions/content.md

 |Mental   | 1    | 0       | 0    |
 |Spirit   | 4    | 3       | 3    |

-To raise the physical battery 1 point, 1 point was taken from both the mental and spirit batteries.
+To raise the physical battery, 1 point was taken from both the mental and spirit batteries.

 Now consider a 1 point reduction to the health battery, which is already at 1: